-To access the Browse screen, place the cursor over BROWSE on the top navigation bar (Figure 1).
+To access the Browse screen, click on Browse on the top navigation bar (Figure 1).

-In the Browse screen, there are six primary components: the MY THREATCONNECT dropdown menu, Object filters (Indicators, Groups, Tags, Tracks, Victims, and Victim Assets), the FILTERS menu, Advanced query, the EXPORT button, and the DELETE button.
+On the Browse screen, there are six primary components: the MY THREATCONNECT selector, Object filters (Indicators, Groups, Tags, Tracks, Victims, and Victim Assets), the FILTERS menu, Advanced query, the EXPORT button, and the DELETE button (Figure 2).

-The MY THREATCONNECT dropdown menu (Figure 2) at the top left of the screen provides users with the ability to include their own Organization and any Communities or intelligence Sources in their filtered queries.
+The MY THREATCONNECT selector (Figure 3) at the top left of the screen provides users with the ability to include their own Organization and any Communities or intelligence Sources in their filtered queries.